 - Sharing information about a patient’s medical record because of very specific reasons and with consent, if possible.

-- Ensuring good record keeping of the administration of medicines as a matter of course
+- Ensuring good record keeping of the administration and safe handling of medicines as a matter of course

 - Safe storage and disposal of medicines